 But from my foal days to this day?
 I had a hard time thinking of one, but I think it’s Faith.
 The day I saw the Wastelands, when I got my cutie mark, I knew: This thing will not last.
 There are ponies who will heal the land, who will make it safe.
 The Wastelands will end, Equestria will be beautiful again some day.

 As I joined the ranks of these ponies, not once my faith was shaken, as I began understanding the scale of the problem and the scarcity and weakness of the fighters.
 But it never cracked.
 I fought to the end, and now I have more faith than ever that Equestria will be healed.

-rain-down-love asked: Know of any unique Anti-Machine Rifles out there?
+rain-down-love said: Know of any unique Anti-Machine Rifles out there?
 Seems a lot of Wasteland weapons have what could be considered a legendary counterpart.
 I would almost expect an Anti-Machine Rifle named Divine Intervention or Hoof of Celestia...
 At least, the latter case if I wasn't aware of what actually happened to the unfortunate mare.

 Other than Dragon Heart in my locker at New Filly?